 The Triumph Herald fits many of my desires for a project, but in factory form it is slooooooow.
 1650 pounds may be extremely light, but 35 horsepower is still anemic.

 The secret of the Herald is that it was designed as a sports car but detuned with a family car body shoved over it.
-Add in drum brakes all around and it's "just" a boring import.
+Add in drum brakes all around and it's a boring, compact import.

-This project aims to rectify the power deficit and other shortcomings with mostly period-correct modifications.
-No literbike engine swaps, but maybe a few microcontrollers.
+This project aimed to rectify the power deficit and other shortcomings with mostly period-correct modifications.
+No literbike engine swaps, but maybe some microcontrollers.

 Rebuilt 12/50 Engine